johnbrodowski/The-Chimera-Protocol/README.md

 # The Chimera Protocol: A Blueprint for a Privacy-First, Semantic Healthcare Intelligence Platform

+*What if the solution to medical AI accuracy was less data flexibility, not more?*

 ## Executive Summary

 The Chimera Protocol proposes a new approach to clinical data utilization through anonymous reference cards, standardized medical ontologies, and a dual-mode retrieval engine.
 Patient profiles are treated like sentences—with categorical attributes as words—embedded into a vector database that supports both deterministic queries and AI-assisted semantic search.
 By minimizing personally identifiable information at the data entry level and constraining inputs to pre-defined clinical terminologies, the platform works as a powerful structured database without AI, and becomes even more capable with AI assistance.